gnclmorais/blog/_posts/2016-06-17-welcome-to-jekyll.markdown

 categories: jekyll update
 ---

+Short paragraph, just to see how it looks.

 This is __bold__ and this is _italic_.
 Sweet!
 You’ll find this post in your `_posts` directory.
 Go ahead and edit it and re-build the site to see your changes.
 You can rebuild the site in many different ways, but the most common way is to run `jekyll serve`, which launches a web server and auto-regenerates your site when a file is updated.

+---

 This is a list, btw: